Sports Basement Through The Years

 and on we go...

 In the end, not all that much has changed at Sports Basement.
-We still make strive to get the best brands and sell them at Basement prices.
+We still strive to sell the best brands at Basement prices.
 We still keep the focus on our local communities, and are constantly looking for more ways to help.
 We still make all our own fixtures, and hand-draw as many signs as we can.
 You'll still find comfy couches in all our stores.
 And you'll still see Tom and Eric working on the sales floor.